ltlemonjuice/LEDTABLE/README.md

 http://imgur.com/a/yVOh2

 All relevant files for the LEDTABLE.
-It is running on a Raspberry Pi with the wheezy Linux Distribution.
+It is running on a Raspberry Pi with the wheezy Linux Distribution and everything is written in Python.

 ####Important stuff to include
 Clock Project: https://github.com/ltlemonjuice/LEDTABLE-Binary-Clock